cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/middleware/requestid.md

 ---

-`X-Request-ID` is a common non-standard response fields, used to correlate HTTP requests between a client and server.
+`X-Request-ID` is a common non-standard response fields in HTTP Headers, used to correlate HTTP requests between a client and server.
-Hertz also provides an [implementation](https://github.com/hertz-contrib/requestid) of Request ID, inspired by gin's [implementation](https://github.com/gin-contrib/requestid).
+Hertz also provides [Request ID middleware](https://github.com/hertz-contrib/requestid) that can operate on `X-Request-ID`, inspired by gin's [implementation](https://github.com/gin-contrib/requestid).

 ## Install